DataDog/hiring-engineers/answers.md

 ## Instrument an Flask/Python/Ruby/Go app using Datadog APM
 ##### Step 1: Configure the environment

-First of all I have to enable the APM trace in my dd-agent with the DD_APM_ENABLED=true:
+First of all I had to enable the APM trace in my dd-agent with the DD_APM_ENABLED=true:

 ```
 sudo docker run -d --name dd-agent \